 As required by Rule 13a-15 of the Securities Exchange Act of 1934, our principal executive officer and principal financial officer evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e) or 15d-15(e) of the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this report.
 Based on this evaluation, our principal executive officer and principal financial officer concluded that as of the end of the period covered by this report, the Company's disclosure controls and procedures were not effective.
-This conclusion effective was a result of the following material weaknesses in internal control over financial reporting: (i) inadequate segregation of duties and effective risk assessment; (ii) lack of personnel adequately trained in U.S. GAAP; and (iii) insufficient written policies and procedures for accounting and financial reporting with respect to the requirements and application of both U.S. GAAP and SEC guidelines.
-Management anticipates that such disclosure controls and procedures will not be effective until the above material weaknesses are remediated.
+This conclusion was reached in light of the following material weaknesses in internal control over financial reporting:

+- (i) inadequate segregation of duties and effective risk assessment; - (ii) lack of personnel adequately trained in U.S. GAAP; and - (iii) insufficient written policies and procedures for accounting and financial reporting with respect to the requirements and application of both U.S. GAAP and SEC guidelines.